desteves/reviewstacks-typescript/README.md

 # reviewstacks-typescript

-A Pulumi template to quickly add Pulumi Cloud Review Stacks to your existing Pulumi program
+A Pulumi template to quickly add Pulumi Deployments Review Stacks to your existing Pulumi program.
+This is Pulumi Cloud-backed programs.

+The template lives in the `infra/` subfolder.

 > [!IMPORTANT]
 > [Install the Pulumi GitHub App](https://www.pulumi.com/docs/using-pulumi/continuous-delivery/github-app/#installation-and-configuration) before proceeding.

-The template lives in the `infra/` subfolder

 To use the template